The Fire Ride

 A ride on the Munger State Trail is lovely in every season.
 But people who have visited the two fire museums may see ghosts amid the scenery.

-Trip Tips: Moose Lake to Hinckley on the Munger Trail
+Trip Tips: Moose Lake to Hinckley on Minnesota's Munger State Trail

 Getting there: Both towns are right off Interstate 35.
 Hinckley is midway between Duluth and the Twin Cities.